National Center on Sexual Exploitation: National Center on Sexual Exploitation

-The group's current CEO and president is Patrick A. Trueman, an attorney and a registered lobbyist.
+The group's CEO and president at the time of the name change was Patrick A. Trueman, an attorney and a registered lobbyist.
 He served as Chief of the Child Exploitation and Obscenity Section, a United States Department of Justice Criminal Division, when the George H. W. Bush administration aggressively prosecuted obscenity cases against adult pornography.
 The organization underwent its most significant change in 2015 when it rebranded into the National Center on Sexual Exploitation (NCOSE) in order to expand its focus to the social science and data on the intersectionality of sexual exploitation.
 Publishing in Sexuality Research and Social Policy, Ronald Weitzer writes that the name change reflects the group's modernization of their image "from morality to exploitation", at the same time where the group introduced medicalizing language that "secularized" their arguments.
 NCOSE's flagship campaign is their Dirty Dozen List, an annual list of "mainstream facilitators of sexual exploitation".
 In 2015, the organization successfully pressured Walmart to remove Cosmopolitan from its checkout aisles.
 In 2016, NCOSE criticized Amnesty International after the human rights group joined Human Rights Watch and the World Health Organization in supporting the decriminalization of sex work.
 NCOSE said the policy was irresponsible and that decriminalization would encourage human trafficking.
 The group has also opposed legalized prostitution in Nevada.
 In 2017, the organization was one of the principal supporters of the Allow States and Victims to Fight Online Sex Trafficking Act (FOSTA).

 Elizabeth Nolan Brown of Reason has criticized the group for promoting claims about sexuality and pornography that she claims contradict the findings of peer-reviewed studies.
 Brown has also noted of the group: "The purity culture ethos of shame, abstinence, and fallen women still permeates these groups' activism.
 But it's been repackaged as a bid to protect women and kids from trauma and sexual harm rather than to uphold the sanctity of marriage and biblical womanhood."
 Anti-Trafficking Review made assertions against NCOSE by claiming they "use misleading 'research reports' to fabricate a false medical consensus about the harms of pornography".
 Since the 2010s, the group has stated that pornography constitutes a public health crisis.
 NCOSE drafted much of the language when Utah passed a resolution labeling pornography a "public health hazard leading to a broad spectrum of individual and public health impacts and societal harms".
 The resolution called for action against "the pornography epidemic that is harming the citizens of Utah and the nation".
 The claims are not backed by global health agencies, and outside experts criticized the language for its assertions.
 15 other states replicated the resolution using mostly identical language.